bdeployteam/bdeploy/doc/retypeuser/experts/cli.md

 Command | Description
 ---     | ---
 `login` | Manages local login sessions to remote servers.
 This command eliminates the need to manage URIs and tokens yourself.
-Login sessions are managed per user, can be created, switched and removed.
+Login sessions are managed per user, can be created, switched, and removed.
 Validity of the login session is the same as for the Web UI.
 Subsequent commands will use the configured remote login session to perform remote communication.<br/><br/>:warning:**WARNING** Since login sessions are persistent, it can be easy to confuse which session/server is currently worked with.
 Always verify that the correct session is actively used by commands when performing modifications on the server, e.g. deleting an **Instance**.
 `shell` | Provides an interactive shell which can execute tools.
 The shell can also be fed with a script file which contains a series of commands.

 ### Product management commands